-Prior to digging in your yard, you should always have utility lines marked by your local utility location service.
-Typically a free service, a technician will mark your yard with paint indicating blue for potable water lines, red for electrical cables, green for sewer pipes, and orange for gas, oil, and steam.
+Prior to digging in your yard, you should always have utility lines marked by your local utility location service so you can avoid damaging them when you dig.
+This service is usually free.
+A technician will mark your yard with paint indicating blue for potable water lines, red for electrical cables, green for sewer pipes, and orange for gas, oil, and steam.
 Call 8-1-1 for scheduling.

 What You'll Need

-- Adjustable wrench and screwdriver
+- Adjustable wrench

 - Dedicated water/gas shut-off tool (optional)

-- Shop vacuum
+- Wet-dry shop vacuum

 - Twine or string

 Locate the Leak